ADU FINANCING

 Once the project is started, we will also handle the coordination of the loan documents with the lender, including managing inspections and “draws” during construction.
 Draws are payments by your lender that are tied to construction progress milestones.
 Your construction loan balance will increase as the bank releases the loan funds to your contractor to pay for work completed this far.
 This means that you don’t typically pay interest on the entire amount of the loan upfront, but only on the portion “drawn down” thus far.

-How much detail do I need to have for the lender in order to get construction financing for an ADU?
+How much detail do I need to provide to my lender for construction financing on an ADU?

 What is the CALHFA ADU grant program?